 \subsection{Empirical results}

-{\bf Logistic maps.} For testing purposes we applied the DC method on systems of three-coupled logistic maps with various connectivity patterns.
-The logistic map is a simple non-linear discrete-time dynamical system, which serves as a model for various economic and ecosystems and can (re)produce chaotic behaviour even in one dimension.
+{\bf Logistic maps.} For testing purposes, we applied our method to systems of three-coupled logistic maps with various connectivity patterns.
+The logistic map is a simple non-linear discrete-time dynamical system that serves as a model for various economic and ecosystems, capable of producing chaotic behavior even in one dimension.
 It is defined as